 Sidney D. Torres, IV lives for the thrill of making the kind of deal where everyone benefits.
-From renovating houses to creating an innovative trash company that cleaned up the famous French Quarter in New Orleans and changed the way the trash removal industry works, from musical artist management to upmarket boutique hotel ownership and most recently the creation of a $100 million world-class resort in the Bahamas, Sidney is a serial entrepreneur.
+From renovating houses to creating an innovative trash company that cleaned up the famous French Quarter in New Orleans and changed the way the trash removal industry works, from musical artist management to upmarket boutique hotel ownership and most recently the creation of a Travel and Leisure's Top 10 in the world best beach resorts in the Bahamas, Sidney is a serial entrepreneur.
 He manages 25 limited liability corporations, and employs 150 people.